Andrew-Fenrich/Andrew-Fenrich/README.md

 ### About Me

 Hi, I am Andrew.
-I am a web developer, commercial pilot and general lover of technology.<br/>
+I am a developer, commercial pilot and general lover of technology.<br/>
-I am interested in developing productivity 📌 and aviation ✈️ related web-applications.
+I am interested in developing productivity 📌, financial 📈, and aviation ✈️ related applications.

 #### Interests